 The scientific method is a series of logical steps used to find the answer to a scientific problem.
-A scientist must follow the steps so that other scientists can repeat the experiment and see if they get the same results.

-Click on each of the numbers below to explore the five steps to the scientific method.
+A scientist must follow the steps, so that other scientists can repeat the experiment and see if they get the same results.
+In this activity, click on each of the numbers below to explore the five steps of the scientific method.